sergei-mironov/litrepl/docs/development.md

 ~~~~
 <!-- noresult -->

-The project Makefile provides a couple of phony targets for testing:
+The project Makefile provides a couple of phony targets for testing: `make test`
-`make test` runs the testing with all default parameters (effectively checking
+runs the testing with all default parameters (effectively checking all Python
-all visible Python interpreters), while the `make test-small` makes a run with
+interpreters available in PATH), while the `make test-small` makes a run with
-the default system Python and IPython interpreters only.
+just the default system Python and IPython interpreters only.

 ### Coverage